g-l-i-t-c-h-o-r-s-e/QCRunner/README.md

 # Finally...
 a 32/64 bit compatible Quartz Composer composition compatible screensaver for MacOS Mojave!

-# But thats not all
+# But thats not all!
 It also has an interactive mode, so you can do stuff with compositions at fullscreen with mouse and keyboard interaction! <br>
 So it doubles as a viewing application for your 32bit and 64bit compositions on Mojave 10.14.6 <3

 Shame this wasn't a option by default, but here we are.

-# Important note
+# Important note:
 Before running the app, Please go to <br>
 `System Preferences > Security & Privacy > Accesibility >` ...
 And then add QCRunner here. <br>
 It needs this permission to be able to read mouse/keyboard input. <br>